Is that stuff really necessary?

-Pure silicone based shuffleboard powder also requires a long table.
+But pure silicone based shuffleboard powder also requires a long table.
 This means a table that is at least 18-22 feet.

 Using powder like this requires a high level of skill and finesse to control the pucks and place accurate shots.
 As such, it’s really only for pro-level players.
 But is there even such a thing in the world of shuffleboard?

-For the rest of us, a medium speed powder will usually do.
+But for the rest of us, a medium speed powder will usually do.
 This is what you’re most likely to find at a bar or other casual shuffleboard playing environment.

 Next are the slow speed powders.
 These powders are designed to provide maximum resistance while allowing for enough glide to play on tables between 9 – 12 feet.